26B/unbabble/README.md

 ## Architecture

 A lot of decisions went into this.
-We try to provide information on all of them to allow for new contributions to be easy and, also, for those seeking to contributo to have a place to fallback when understanding everything.
+We try to provide information on all of them to allow for new contributions to be easy and, also, for those seeking to contribute to have a place to fallback when understanding everything.
 (It's not just for newcommers we all use it 😉)

 ### SOL System